- When Is A Mountain Bike Not A MTB?

-When you buy an off-the-shelf bike at your local box store, it is likely that you will end up with an excessively heavy bike of the wrong size with poorly made parts.
+When you buy off-the-shelf at your local box store, it is likely that you will end up with an excessively heavy transport of the wrong size with poorly made parts.

 You won’t believe me if you’ve never ridden a quality-built bike.
-But the difference in a bike that is made to go off-road and on that looks like it is made to go off-road is huge.
-And the second you ride one from a bike shop, you’ll understand the difference.
-(If you have never ridden a bike shop quality bike, you should swing by one of your local shops for a test drive. )
+But the difference in a MTB that is made to go off-road and on that looks like it is made to go off-road is huge.
+And the second you ride one from a local shop, you’ll understand the difference.
+(If you have never ridden a bike shop quality machine, you should swing by one of your local shops for a test drive. )

 Brands to stay away from include: Mongoose, GNC, Denali, Takura, Jeep

 Mountain Bike Categories: XC vs Trail vs. All Mountain vs. Enduro vs. Free Ride vs. DH…

 You’re shopping along, and the shop employee says “that MTBis good for ‘XC riding.'”